No Credit Check Title Loans

 6. Receive the funds

-If approved, you’ll hand over the title to your car in exchange for the money you need.
+If approved, you’ll transfer the title to your car in exchange for the money you need.
 Depending on the lender, funds may be paid out via direct deposit, check, cash, or even loaded onto a prepaid card.

 Should I get a title loan with or without a credit check?